-We have not set a target in relation to our carbon emissions at this point.
-We consider that, as an entity, the Firm's emissions are low (equivalent to the average use of three petrol cars for a year5) and immediate action to reduce them is not yet necessary.

-As the UK has committed to become a net zero economy by 2050, it is likely that the UK Government will start to introduce measures to encourage every business to reduce their emissions.
+We have not set a target in relation to our carbon emissions.
+We consider that, as an entity, the Firm's operational emissions are low (equivalent to the average use of three petrol cars for a year5) and immediate action to reduce them is not yet necessary.
+As the UK has committed to become a net zero economy by 2050, it is likely that the UK Government will introduce measures to encourage businesses to reduce their emissions.
 Acknowledging this, it is likely that within the next few years we will develop and pursue an emissions reduction target, at least covering our direct emissions.
-Given that our financed emissions are already 70% aligned with the 1.5°C threshold and over 60% aligned with achieve net zero by 2050, we feel we are already performing strongly.
-Our focus remains on encouraging the companies that we feel need climate targets to set them and encouraging companies to reduce their emissions to reduce the climate-related risks they are exposed to.